 “I guess I wasn’t able to make use of the potential energy of being in a high place.”

 Is this the Pokémon equivalent of “it’s over, Anakin; I have the high ground”?

 “Research!
 Research!
 I will research the Pokémon!”

 …calm down, dude.

+“So!
 What do you think of the largeness of my area?”

 …it’s great.
 Really great.

 Thundershock, Hidden Power (Ice), Nasty Plot, Thunder Wave